AMD and Intel constantly compete to deliver the optimal possible performance while maintaining power proportional to efficiency.

 However, since AMD’s Ryzen CPUs are prevalent, we’ll focus specifically on these.

 When using HWiNFO for AMD Ryzen processors, focus on the CPU (Tctl/Tdie) and CPU Package Power (SMU) sensor readings.
-Specifically, the maximum values because we want to go below those default numbers.
+Specifically, the maximum values because we want to go below those default figures.

 Clock Tuner Undervolting

 Before we jump into classic undervolting in BIOS, we suggest checking out the Clock Tuner program by 1USMUS.
-Much more beginner-friendly and does most of the work for you.
+Much more user-friendly and does most of the work for you.

-Here are Linus’ (LTT) thoughts (and explanation) on this program:
+Here are Linus’ (LTT) primary thoughts (and explanation) on this program:

 This is a somewhat outdated video, so their version is obsolete, but overall, the process is the same.
 If you feel like this program is for you, here’s what you’ll need to do: